bintaDouk/ada-project-americanDentalAssociation/index.md

   </button>
 </div>

+To sum up, while the model often fit weakly or moderately, we can note a few things:

+As the number of wars increased, the Family Film production decreased during the times of the Vietnam War, the Romantic comedy production decreased during the second half of the 20th century and for most of the timeline as well.
+Plotical Movies and Social Issues films decreased for the 1990-2012 timeline.
+As the number of battle deaths increased, Family Film, Horror, and Drama decreased for the WW2 timeline, but result is skewed.
+Fantasy decreased for the Vietnam War timeline.
+All in all, we see a decrease for all kinds of movie genres with the increase of number of ongoing wars and battle deaths.
+We can note the Family Film and Romantic comedy appear more than once, which could suggest that the wars affect their production greatly.

-Plotting the network
+**Plotting the network**

 For some inspection, the network for War Film was created, which is the movie genres that were mentioned together with War Film more often.
-Some of the observations that can be made from the network are that War Films are often associated with historical or documentary films, with action films, and sometimes with political.
+Some of the observations that can be made from the network are that War Films are often associated with historical or documentary films, with action films, and sometimes with political genres.
 What is interesting for our analysis is that Comedy, Romance films and Romantic drama often go together with War Films, thus, our objective to inspect the production of more entertaining and escapistic genres may not be supported in full by inspecting these "positive" genres, as they are often included in movies about war as well.

 <iframe src="images/Q1/network.html" frameborder="0" width="100%" height="600"></iframe>